 At City of Hope, our Pediatric Cancer Program offers both outstanding medical treatment and psychosocial support to young cancer patients and their family members.

 Pediatric oncologists, hematologists, surgeons, radiation oncologists, pathologists and other specialists work in concert to develop a targeted, effective treatment plan.

-If your child has been diagnosed with pediatric leukemia or lymphoma or are looking for a second opinion consultation about your treatment, request an appointment online or contact us at 800-826-HOPE.
+If your child has been diagnosed with pediatric leukemia or lymphoma or are looking for a second opinion consultation about your treatment, request an appointment online or contact us at 800-826-4673.
 Please visit Making Your First Appointment for more information.